Blog

 Obstacle 1: Complex Policies

 A primary challenge related to the adoption of zero trust is the very fact that it requires organizations to rethink their entire security approach.
-For businesses currently using traditional perimeter-based security models, adopting zero trust will require significant, and potentially complex, changes to processes and workflows.
+For businesses currently using traditional perimeter-based security models, adopting the zero-trust model can require significant, and potentially complex, changes to processes and workflows.

 Zero-trust access should deliver users directly to the apps and resources they need to work.
 This improves security and lowers risk, but it requires that organizations map the correct application permissions at the onset of their zero-trust journey to reap the benefits.
 Understanding user workflows and categorizing users by their access needs is a daunting task, and at scale — e.g., with 10,000 users— it can become quite complicated.